7 Red Flags to Spot When Hiring a Software Development Agency

 What it signals: A lack of a disciplined, repeatable process.
 They are making it up as they go.

 The Green Flag: A professional partner can walk you through their entire process, from the initial discovery and design sprints to the development cycles and launch plan.
-They should be able to show you exactly how they ensure transparency and predictability.
+They should be able to show you exactly how they ensure transparency and predictability, and if AI tools are part of their workflow, they should be able to tell you specifically where, and what checks exist before that work reaches you.

 Red Flag 5: The Conversation is Only About the Launch